Geometric pressure for multimodal maps of the interval: Introduction. The main results

 Several strategies are similar to the complex case, but they often need to be adapted to the interval case in a non-trivial way.

 The paper concerns three topics, closely related to each other.

-1. Extending the results for unimodal and multimodal maps in \cite{NS}, \cite{NP} and \cite{R-L} to the generalized multimodal maps considered here, we prove the equivalence of several notions of nonuniform hyperbolicity of $f|_K$, including uniform hyperbolicity on periodic orbits, Topological Collet-Eckmann condition, abbr.
-TCE, and uniform exponential shrinking of diameters of pull-backs of intervals.
+1. Extending the results for unimodal maps in \cite{NS}, and multimodal maps in \cite{NP} and \cite{R-L} to generalized multimodal maps considered here, we prove the equivalence of several notions of non-uniform hyperbolicity, including uniform hyperbolicity on periodic orbits, Topological Collet-Eckmann condition (abbr.
+TCE) \& all periodic orbits hyperbolic repelling, Lyapunov hyperbolicity, and exponential shrinking of pull-backs.
 For the complex setting see \cite{PR-LS1} and the references therein.

 2. We prove that several definitions of geometric pressure $P(t)$, that is pressure for the map $f|_K$ and the potential $-t\log |f'|$, give the same value (including pressure on periodic orbits, "tree" pressure and variational pressures).
 For the complex setting, see \cite{PR-LS2} and the references therein.